-Entering the wildlife rich Kruger game reserve we make our way to Skukuza rest camp, set on the banks of the Sabie River in the heart of this nearly 2 million hectare national park.
-The game viewing adventure begins as soon as we enter the gates of this diverse wildlife park, heading to Skukuza, the largest rest camp inside Kruger Park.
+Entering the wildlife rich Kruger game reserve we make our way to Berg-en-Dal rest camp.
+The game viewing adventure begins as soon as we enter the gates of this diverse wildlife park.

-Upon arrival at Skukuza camp your safari guide will help you check into your budget Kruger Park bungalow accommodation within this top national park.
+Upon arrival at Berg-en-Dal Rest Camp your safari guide will help you check into your budget Kruger Park bungalow accommodation within this top national park.
 All of the Kruger camps are fenced in to protect visitors from the predators found in this Big Five game park.
-Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Skukuza camp, which features dining facilities, a shop, Internet café and swimming pools.
+Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Berg-en-Dal camp, which features a shop, restuarant, cafeteria, internet café and swimming pool.

-After settling in at Kruger Park’s most popular rest camp we embark on our first exhilarating game viewing drive into the African bush in search of the abundant wildlife inhabiting this vast national park.
+After settling in at the scenic rest camp, we embark on our first exhilarating game viewing drive into the African bush in search of the abundant wildlife inhabiting this vast national park.

-The afternoon/sunset game drives in Kruger Park usually depart from Skukuza between 2:30 and 3:00pm and take about 3 or 4 hours depending on the success of the game sightings.
-The exciting Kruger game drive ends back at Skukuza rest camp before the gates close for the night.
+The afternoon/sunset game drives in Kruger Park usually depart from Berg-en-Dal between 2:30 and 3:00pm and take about 3 or 4 hours depending on the success of the game sightings.
+The exciting Kruger game drive ends back at Berg-en-Dal Rest Camp, before the gates close for the night.
 The sunset drive is conducted in a Kruger Park vehicle with a Park’s ranger.
 This is not a private game drive and children under six years are not allowed.